-The current bridge constructed of stone was built in 1883 for the World Colonial Exhibition which attracted thousands of visitors to Amsterdam.
-The eclectic design by architects W.H.
+The current bridge which is constructed of stone was built in 1883 for the World Colonial Exhibition which attracted thousands of visitors to Amsterdam.
+The design by architects W.H.
 Springer and B. de Greef drew inspiration from the Pont Alexander III in Paris.
-The subsequent World Colonial Exhibition in six years later in Paris delivered the iconic Eiffel Tower as it’s main attraction.
+The following World Colonial Exhibition six years later in Paris delivered the iconic Eiffel Tower as it’s main attraction.

 Metro: Take Metro 54 from Central Station to Waterlooplein which takes about 3 mins and continue on foot to Blauwbrug.